freeolabini/freeolabini.github.io/_src/en/tweet-this/habeas.md

 image: /img/freeola.jpg
 title: Free Ola Bini.
 Tweet This!
 ---
-To  deny #OlaBini #HabeusCorpus would mean that there is no rule of law in #Ecuador.
+To  deny #OlaBini #HabeasCorpus would mean that there is no rule of law in #Ecuador.

 #FreeOlaBini